needle-mirror/com.unity.polyspatial.visionos/Documentation~/VolumeCamera.md

 ## Volume Camera Configuration Assets

 The volume camera component uses specific volume camera assets to configure its setup.
 You can create these assets using the asset creation menu under `Create`->`PolySpatial`->`Volume Camera Configuration`.
-Make sure that you place/create these assets with a Resources folde so that they are part of the build and are available at runtime.
+Make sure that you place/create these assets with a Resources folder so that they are part of the build and are available at runtime.
 The asset allows you to configure the bounded/unbounded state of the camera as well as the bounding scale (for bounded only).
 You can change the configuration of a Volume Camera instance at any time by assigning an instance of the asset to the `OutputConfiguration` property of the volume camera.

 ## Volume Camera Properties